minthemiddle/martinbetzeu/source/_posts/mac-mail-distraction-free-mailmate.md

 - Disable all counters
   - Select all folder > Right-click > `Count > None`
   - Select all sources > Right-click > `Count > None`
+- If you wait for a email – like a 2-factor auth code – that you need to receive outside of your mail time, set a search “from”/“subject” and refresh the specific mailbox/source only

 ![Distraction free email client Mailmate](/assets/img/articles/mailmate.png)